 - Michael Reiken (Excel Power) for a steampunk-inspired solar PV system to allow a workshop and office to run completely off grid with two days autonomy.

-Under 30 kW - grid connect PV power system and grid connect with battery back-up
+Under 30 kW - grid connect PV power system with battery back-up

 - Luke Fraser (Solar Integrity) for a combined solar PV and battery system that demonstrates how residences connected to single wire earth return lines can install larger solar systems.